Foundation Models in Autonomous Driving: A Survey on Scenario Generation and Scenario Analysis: Future Directions

-\textbf{Research Direction 6 -- Include Regulatory Compliance:} Another research direction is on on how the FM capabilities can be systematically integrated into safety validation workflows within AV development programs.
-This includes their role in safety data flywheels, where generated scenarios feed into continuous testing, model retraining, safety assessment, and performance monitoring pipelines.
-We need to focus on ensuring scenario representativeness, balancing real vs synthetic data, aligning with regulatory safety standards, and establishing robust evaluation metrics that capture the safety impact of generated edge cases across the entire AV lifecycle.
-Additionally, robust methods for data privacy management must be developed to ensure compliance with regulatory standards and ethical norms, safeguarding sensitive information that can be contained in the data learned by the models.
+\textbf{Research Direction 6 -- FMs as Safe Data Flywheels:} A key research direction concerns the integration of \glspl{fm} into AV safety validation workflows.
+This includes using \glspl{fm} as safe data flywheels, where the generated scenarios continuously support testing, AV models retraining, safety assessment, and performance monitoring.
+Future work should ensure scenario representativeness, balance real and synthetic data, and develop robust metrics to quantify the safety impact of the generated edge cases across the AV lifecycle.

+\textbf{Research Direction 7 -- Regulatory Compliance:} Ethical considerations and regulatory compliance must be integral to future developments.
+Transparent methodologies are needed to identify, mitigate, and validate biases in the generation and analysis of \gls{ad} scenarios.
+Equally important are robust approaches to data privacy management, to ensure compliance with legal and ethical standards while safeguarding sensitive training data.
+Advancing these aspects will also support the use of generated scenarios in safety validation and certification, contributing to structured safety arguments.